 These spots do not usually require treatment because they do not result from an infection or any other health issue.
 In rare cases, Fordyce spots on the genitals can cause discomfort or pain during sex.

 A lump on the penis can result from penile cancer, which is rare.
-According to the American Cancer Society, cancers affecting the penis account for fewer than 1% of all cancer diagnoses in males in the United States.
+According to the

 Symptoms of penile cancer include:

 - a lump on the penis that may grow larger over time